The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: A simple PNN

 \section{A simple PNN}

-A simple PNN-in terms of plasticity, only correlation coefficient and synaptic phagocytosis are considered rather than gradients update.
-Here, the PNN is simplified to only consider the synaptic phagocytosis formula \eqref{eq4} with updated synaptic effective range weight and formula \eqref{eq1} with updated shared connection weight.
+A simple PNN, only correlation coefficient and astrocytes phagocytose synapses are considered rather than gradients update.
+Here, the PNN is simplified to only consider the astrocytes phagocytose synapses formula \eqref{eq4} with updated synaptic effective range weight and formula \eqref{eq1} with updated shared connection weight.

-Two approaches are proposed: one approach is to evaluate the $f(t)$ and $h(t)$ correlation coefficient of $r(m,k)$(synaptic effective range weight) corresponding to the time range, each variable and synaptic position corresponding to one time range $t$ and $t\in[n_3(m,k),n_3(m,k+1)]$, and then considering whether or not to cancel the update of the previous-generation $r(m,k)$ depending on whether current correlation coefficient is improved compared to the previous generation; the other approach favors not processing $r(m,k)$ at all.
+Two approaches are proposed: one approach is to evaluate the $f(t)$ and $h(t)$ correlation coefficient of $r(m,k)$ corresponding to the time range, each variable and synaptic position corresponding to one time range and $t\in[n_3(m,k),n_3(m,k+1)-1]$, and then considering whether or not to cancel the update of the previous-generation $r(m,k)$ depending on whether current correlation coefficient is improved compared to the previous generation; the other approach favors not processing $r(m,k)$ at all.